sdupland/bloc4_donnees_non_structurees/README.md

 This project is made up of different parts :
 - get and analyse the data
-- transform and preprocess the data so as to be ready for use for training our models
+- transform and preprocess the data so as to be ready to use for training our models
-- create models, train it and asses performance
+- create models, train it and assess performance
 - conclusion

 For this exercice, we choose three models :